Dr. Joseph K. Lyou

-Brian has spent the past 17 years leading nonprofit organization’s fundraising and communications efforts.
-He came to CCA from the Council for Watershed Health, where he spearheaded the growth of outreach, funding and events.
+Brian came to CCA from the Council for Watershed Health, where he founded the Environmental Funders and Media Forum and spearheaded the growth of outreach, funding and events.
 Prior to this, he was the Director of Development for Heritage Square Museum.
 In this role, he oversaw the growth of the museum from a sleepy outpost to one of the Los Angeles’ landmark historic destinations.
 Brian received his Bachelor of Arts in Political Science from UC San Diego.
-In his free time, Brian serves on the board of WeTap, a nonprofit organization that improves awareness, access and use of public drinking fountains, reducing dependence on single-use plastic, while improving public health.

 Deputy Policy Director

 Chris joined CCA in 2017, and works on local and state advocacy, disadvantaged communities and electric vehicle deployment.
 Previously, Chris served as a Legislative Aide for State Senator Fran Pavley (ret.), staffing her on transportation, the state budget and the Senate floor.
 Additionally, Chris served as a Senate Fellow for then State Senator Alex Padilla and staffed legislation that improved rail service in Southern California.
 Prior to his time at the Capitol, Chris was a student advocate for California’s public higher education system.
 Chris has a BA in Political Science from California State University, Long Beach, and is an active member of the Long Beach community.